wcs7846/code-paper-recurrent/README.md

 ## History
 2018-10-17 upgraded LSK and MLHM algorithm.
 2018-10-24 added a link of toolobox, "Kernel Regression-Based Image Processing ToolBox for MATLAB".
 2019-3-1   update "Unsupervised ridge detection" and "Dual-Threshold Computation" algorithm.
 2019-3-13  update "Bayesian inference for adaptive low rank" algorithm.
 2021-9-1   update "TK-main energy and blood glucose detection" project(including simulation and real test).
 2021-9-1   update "Kernel regression for non-invasive glucose detection" algorithm.
 2021-10-18 update "A New Structure of the Focal Element in Object" algorithm and code.
 2021-12-14 update "Evidential regression-based blood glucose detection using waveform features" algorithm and code.
+2022-4-26  update "Evidential regression-based blood glucose detection using waveform features", fix some bugs and reconstruct some functions.